vishal-patidar-02/SplitEase/README.md

 The ultimate group outing expense manager for hackathon champions!
 Focus on your trip, let us handle the math.

-Built for speed, SplitEase is a **no-login**, **hybrid-local**, and **cloud-synced** group expense manager.
+Built for speed, SplitEase is a **no-login**, **hybrid-local**, and **cloud-synced** group expense manager that handles everyone from single travelers to large squads.

 ---

 ## 🚀 Mission
 SplitEase is a lightweight, mobile-first web app that simplifies group expenses and provides a **smart settlement** plan with the minimum number of transactions using a custom greedy matching algorithm.

-## ✨ Key Features
+## ✨ Key Features (Pro Tier)
+- **Multi-Payer Support (NEW)**: One expense, multiple contributors.
+Perfect for large hotel bills or shared car rentals where several people pitch in different amounts.
+- **Global WebGL Background**: A premium, centralized WebGL-powered wave gradient that stays consistent and fluid across all pages (Home & Session) without glitches.
 - **Cloud Sync (Supabase)**: Your data is automatically backed up to the cloud and synced across devices in real-time.
 - **Real-time Collaboration**: See changes from other group members instantly without reloading.
-- **Instant Sessions**: Create or join sessions using a simple code.
-No account creation required.
-- **WebGL Animated Background**: A premium, performant WebGL-powered wave gradient for a top-tier aesthetic.
-- **Smart Settlement**: High-performance algorithm that minimizes bank transfers.
+- **Smart Settlement**: High-performance algorithm that minimizes bank transfers using greedy graph matching.
-- **Flexible Splits**: Equal or custom amount splits per person.
+- **Flexible Splits**: Support for both **Equal** and **Custom** amount splits per person.
 - **WhatsApp Export**: One-tap share of final settlements with your group.
-- **PDF Export**: Generate professional expense reports for your group.
+- **PDF Export**: Generate professional expense reports with full itemization.
-- **Ultra-Modern UI**: Clean card-based responsive design with glassmorphism and smooth micro-animations.
+- **Ultra-Modern UI**: Clean card-based responsive design with advanced glassmorphism, depth layers, and smooth micro-animations.
-- **Hybrid Storage**: Fast local-first performance with reliable cloud persistence.

 ## 🧠 Smart Settlement Algorithm
-SplitEase uses a **greedy matching approach** based on graph theory to simplify debts:
+SplitEase uses a **greedy matching approach** based on graph theory to simplify complex group debts:

-1. **Calculate Balances**: Compute net position for each member (Total Paid - Total Owed).
+1. **Calculate Balances**: Compute the net position for each member across all expenses:
+   - `Position = Sum(All contributions as Payer) - Sum(All shares as Split participant)`.
 2. **Classify**: Separate members into "Creditors" (+ve balance) and "Debtors" (-ve balance).
-3. **Sort**: Order both lists by magnitude (largest amounts first).
+3. **Sort**: Order both lists by magnitude (largest amounts first) to maximize debt clearing per transaction.
 4. **Iterative Matching**:
    - Pair the largest creditor with the largest debtor.
-   - Settle the minimum of their absolute balances.
+   - Settle the absolute minimum of the two balances.
-   - Update those members' outstanding positions.
-   - Repeat until all debts are cleared.
+   - Update both members' outstanding positions and repeat until all debts approach zero.

 This ensures you spend less time transferring money and more time enjoying your trip! 🌊